Reason Why Charlotte And Bobby Roode Were Put Together For Mixed Match Challenge Revealed

 SmackDown Live women’s champion Charlotte Flair and “Glorious” Bobby Roode are one of 12 teams competing in the Mixed Match Challenge.
 The upcoming WWE series on Facebook Watch is set to start this week with the all the teams comprising of many odd partnerships.
-Mixed Match Challenge will last for 12 weeks and each episode is set to air for 20 minutes long right after SmackDown Live.
+The Mixed Match Challenge will last for 12 weeks and each episode is set to air for 20 minutes right after SmackDown Live.

 As recapped by WWE.com, the remaining teams in the Mixed Match Challenge are Alexa Bliss and Braun Strowman, Sasha Banks and Finn Balor, Lana and Rusev, Naomi and Jimmy Uso, Nia Jax and Apollo Crews, Asuka and The Miz, Alicia Fox and Goldust, Bayley and Elias, Natalya and Shinsuke Nakamura, Becky Lynch and Sami Zayn, and Carmella and Big E.